COAST-Lab/Open-Water-Level/Firmware/readme.md

 15. Click the checkmark to compile the project (will take a minute)
 16. Once it compiles, click the lightning bolt button to flash the code to the Boron
 	- Boron should flash yellow/green when being put into DFU mode, then should breathe a white/blue light once it’s flashed
-	- Should also say it flashed successfully, unplugging and re-plugging cord into Boron can sometimes help if it doesn’t flash
+	- Should also say it flashed successfully, unplugging and re-plugging the cord into Boron can sometimes help if it doesn’t flash
 17. Open the serial monitor: command palette -> “Particle: Serial Monitor”
-18. If the adalogger does not work, serial monitor may read something like the first chunk of text below, if it does work, it should read like the second chunk of text
+18. If the adalogger does not work, the serial monitor may read something like the first chunk of text below, if it does work, it should read like the second chunk of text

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/2.jpg)
+19. If problems go to **Common Problems** and double check that you did each step correctly

 ## Practice water level sensor full code (Boron and Adalogger)